0xPolygon/polygon-docs/docs/pos/architecture/heimdall_v2/topup.md

 Top-up events on the Ethereum layer trigger automated processing through the bridge process:

 - The Root Chain Log Listener monitors for `StakinginfoTopUpFee` events.
-- The Top-up Fee Processor task, upon detecting such an event, triggers the `sendTopUpFeeToHeimdall` execution.
+- the Top-up Fee Processor task, upon detecting such an event, triggers the `sendTopUpFeeToHeimdall` execution.

 The task: